How To Improve As Blood Death Knight — Dragonflight 10.2

 One of the most common reasons to find yourself with a glut of resources is spending too much time off target when moving between targets or avoiding damage zones.
 Blooddrinker can often be saved for use in periods where you are forced out of melee range of the target, but you should always be looking for ways to reduce your time off target.

-2. Not Planning Defensive Cooldowns
+Planning Defensive Cooldowns

 The vast majority of boss abilities are predictable and can be specifically planned for.
 Once you know your raid's strategy for a boss, you should develop a plan for what cooldowns you will use on what abilities, throughout the entire encounter.
 Trying to use cooldowns on the fly dramatically increases the chances you will be left without a cooldown available and be killed by a threatening ability.